110. The Chase (First Doctor, 1965)

 directed by Terence Dudley

 There's absolutely no reason why "Meglos" should be as excusable and even enjoyable as much of it is.
 Well, maybe one reason: Terence Dudley.
 An accomplished BBC director, he'd ultimately become better known in the Whoniverse during the Davison years, when he turned his attention to writing: serving up scripts that, at their best, seemed as quaint and cozy as two old friends sitting down to tea, and at their worst, seemed as quaint and cozy as two old friends sitting down to tea.
 Dudley wrote as he directed -- like a gentleman -- and he proves just what "Meglos" needs.
 Flanagan and McCullough cobble together characters and situations that we've seen a dozen times on Doctor Who, imbuing the material with no distinctive personality, and anchoring it with this premise: the Doctor is impersonated by a cactus.
 But Dudley doesn't give us "the Doctor is impersonated by a cactus."
-He gives us a fairy-tale.
-"Once upon a time, on a far-off planet, there were two warring factions who called upon a wise old man to settle their ancient dispute -- but an evil monster took his place."
-Dudley maintains an even hand in the scene work that keeps even the most unlikely plot twists neatly grounded (the Doctor, at one point, even manages a graceful pratfall), and in unveiling his special effects -- the screens of Zolfa-Thura and, in particular, the slow rise of Meglos's underground lair -- he encourages us to gasp and gape.
-The F/X don't look quite real, yet they still look impressive: like the products of a child's imagination.
+He gives us a fairy-tale: "Once upon a time, on a far-off planet, there were two warring factions who called upon a wise old man to settle their ancient dispute -- but an evil monster took his place."
+Dudley maintains an even hand in the scene work that keeps the most unlikely plot twists neatly grounded (the Doctor, at one point, even manages a graceful pratfall), and in unveiling his special effects -- the screens of Zolfa-Thura and, in particular, the slow rise of Meglos's underground lair -- he encourages us to gasp and gawk.
+The effects don't look quite real, yet they still look impressive: like the products of a child's imagination.
 Like a fairy-tale.
 As does the jungle surface of Tigella: the plant life seems about as organic as K9's spare parts, but that artificiality adds to the sense of make-believe.
-Dudley rounds up a good cast -- not just Jacqueline Hill (her flame diminished, but still commanding), but Edward Underdown, as the Tygellan leader; Colette Gleason and Crawford Logan as a pair of scientists who manage to be blond but not bland; and Bill Fraser and Frederick Treves as the (by then, requisite) criminals and conmen: one, a rotund cynic; the other, a gullible wastrel.
-And Baker and Ward seem game for anything; in particular, Baker (in a return to form that will becoming more apparent and striking in the following serial, "Full Circle") has a couple of moments -- as when the alien Meglos is impersonating the Doctor, and he has to instantly deduce answers that will aid him in his objective while sounding reasonable coming from the Doctor -- that don't seem like anything we've seen in his repertoire.
-The serial's charms start to wear perilously thin midway through the third episode, and the fourth barely has enough material to sustain it, but it really only falls horribly flat each time the Deons start that irritating chant to their deity: "Thanks be to Ti" -- because apparently, no one during pre-production or shooting noticed how absurd the homophone Ti sounds if you don't have the spelling in front of you.
+Dudley rounds up a good cast -- not just Jacqueline Hill (her flame diminished, but still commanding), but Edward Underdown, as the Tygellan leader; Colette Gleason and Crawford Logan as a pair of scientists who manage to be blond but not bland; and Bill Fraser and Frederick Treves as the (by then requisite) criminals and conmen: one, a rotund cynic; the other, a gullible wastrel.
+And Baker and Ward seem game for anything; in particular, Baker (in a return to form that will becoming more apparent and striking in the following serial, "Full Circle") has a couple of moments -- as when the alien Meglos is impersonating the Doctor and being grilled by the Deons, and he has to instantly deduce answers that will aid him in his objective while sounding reasonable coming from the Doctor -- that don't seem like anything we've seen in his repertoire.
+The serial's charms start to wear thin midway through the third episode, and the fourth barely has enough material to sustain it, but it only falls apart each time the Deons start that irritating chant to their deity: "Thanks be to Ti" -- because apparently, no one during pre-production or shooting noticed how absurd the homophone Ti sounds if you don't have the spelling in front of you.
 You sit there rolling your eyes as they give thanks to Thai, and perhaps you wonder when someone is going to show up with their order of chicken with cashew nuts -- or that interplanetary favorite, Pad Ti.

 103. The Celestial Toymaker (First Doctor, 1966)